mike14747/next-with-auth/README.md

 I had an issue with my middleware not working when I deployed this app to vercel.
 It would get into an infinite loop and error out when I tried to access a middleware protected page.
 If you refreshed the page, you could get out of the error loop and the middleware protected pages would work. **UPDATE**: I'm not sure how or why, but this issue seems to have been resolved.

 You need the **NEXTAUTH_URL** environment variable locally, but it's not needed if you deploy to vercel.
 Vercel will populate it itself as **VERCEL_URL**.
+You do need to make sure **Settings > Environment Variables > Automatically expose System Environment Variables** is checked.

 ---

 ### Todos

--   Figure out why the middleware isn't working on vercel... even with next version 12.2.
-It does seem to work after a page refresh.
 -   Write tests.
--   When next-auth middleware is supported in next version 13, update next to that version and implement the middleware
+-   When next-auth middleware is supported in next version 13, update next to that version and implement the middleware.
--   This doesn't work on vercel: https://next-with-auth.vercel.app/login?callbackUrl=%2Fprotected2 (infinite loop?) until you do a page refresh, but (http://localhost:3000/login?callbackUrl=%2Fprotected2) works locally just fine.
+-   This doesn't work on vercel: https://next-with-auth.vercel.app/login?callbackUrl=%2Fprotected2 (infinite loop?) until you do a page refresh, but (http://localhost:3000/login?callbackUrl=%2Fprotected2) works locally just fine. **UPDATE**: it seems like this issue has been fixed... even when setting the signIn redirect to false.
--   Figure out whether a server-side alternative to getSession() is needed.
-If it is needed, which is better: **getToken()** or **unstable_getServerSession()**? **UPDATE**: getToken() seems to work fine.
--   Now that I'm passing the callbackUrl to the signIn function on the login page, I need to come up with a way to parse the actual page of the redirect so I can filter the non-redirectable pages and send them to the homepage.
--   It seems like my infinite loop issue has been fixed... even when setting the signIn redirect to false.
 I'm not sure why.
 Maybe it was fixed in a next-auth patch?
+-   This doesn't really have anything to do with this app specifically, but I'd like to come up with a way to clear button and nav focus on next/link page transition.
+-   Add an h1 tag to each page.

 ---